d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   Why the name “pulsar”?
 It sounds like “pulse” and is a recognisable word.
 Though if you need a backronym, consider “Pulsar Unquestionably Luminates, Strictly Absent the Radiation”.

+2.1 Convenience functions
+─────────────────────────

+  Depending on the user’s workflow, there may be a need for differently colored pulses.
+These are meant to provide an ad-hoc deviation from the standard style of the command `pulsar-pulse-line' (which is governed by the user option `pulsar-face').
+Pulsar thus provides the following for the user’s convenience:

+  • `pulsar-pulse-line-red'

+  • `pulsar-pulse-line-green'

+  • `pulsar-pulse-line-yellow'

+  • `pulsar-pulse-line-blue'

+  • `pulsar-pulse-line-magenta'

+  • `pulsar-pulse-line-cyan'

+  These can be called with `M-x', assigned to a hook and/or key binding, or be incorporated in custom functions.

 3 Installation